-A medical detective can be considered a "death investigator".
-There are a variety of professionals beside the police who may be involved in death investigation, including coroners, medical examiners, pathologists and forensic pathologists.
+A medical detective can be considered a "death investigator."
+There are a variety of professionals beside the police who may be involved in death investigation, including medical examiners, coroners, medicolegal death investigators, and forensic pathologists.
 Below is a description of each of these death investigators.